List of Category 5 South Pacific severe tropical cyclones: Other systems

 In addition to the tropical cyclones listed above, Severe Tropical Cyclone Anne (1988) was estimated by the JTWC to have peaked with one-minute sustained wind speeds of 140 kn for six hours on January 11, 1988.
 This made it equivalent to a Category 5 hurricane on the SSHWS; however, the FMS estimated that the system had peaked with 10-minute sustained winds of 100 kn based on the Dvorak technique, which made it a Category 4 severe tropical cyclone on the Australian scale.
-Elsewhere in the South Pacific Ocean, Severe Tropical Cyclones: Dominic (1982), Elinor (1983), Kathy (1984), Harry (1989), Aivu (1989), Rewa (1993-94), Theodore (1994), Monica (2006), Hamish (2009), Yasi (2011), Ita (2014), Marcia (2015) were each considered to be a Category 5 severe tropical cyclone by the BoM while located in the Australian region.
+Elsewhere in the South Pacific Ocean, Severe Tropical Cyclones: Dominic (1982), Elinor (1983), Kathy (1984), Harry (1989), Aivu (1989), Rewa (1993–94), Theodore (1994), Monica (2006), Hamish (2009), Yasi (2011), Ita (2014), Marcia (2015), Jasper (2023) were each considered to be a Category 5 severe tropical cyclone by the BoM while located in the Australian region.
 During a database repair project that took place between 2005 and 2007, the BoM discovered that Severe Tropical Cyclone Pam 1974 had been reanalysed at some point after 1979.
 This reanalysis showed that Pam had moved into the Australian region as a category 5 severe tropical cyclone, however, during 2021 it was determined that the width of Pam's southern eyewall was too narrow at this time and the BoM downgraded it to a Category 4 severe tropical cyclone.

-During 2014, Meteo France's French Polynesian Meteorological Centre and RSMC La Reunion published the results of a reanalysis, they had undertaken into Severe Tropical Cyclone's Nisha-Orama and Veena of the 1982-83 season.
+During 2014, Meteo France published the results of a reanalysis, they had undertaken into Severe Tropical Cyclone's Nisha-Orama and Veena of the 1982–83 season.
 Within the reanalysis, they found that Nisha-Orama was the strongest tropical cyclone to impact French Polynesia on record and had peaked with 10-minute sustained wind speeds of 123 kn and a minimum pressure of 898 hPa.
 They also estimated that Veena had peaked with 10-minute sustained wind speeds of 114 kn and a minimum pressure of 910 hPa.
 During 2017, a study into extreme tropical cyclone activity in the southern Pacific Ocean was published in the Royal Meteorological Society's International Journal of Climatology.
-Within the study, the authors reanalysed satellite images of several tropical cyclones between 1980 - 2016 using the 1984 Dvorak Technique and found that 18 tropical cyclones had reached Category 5 intensity on the Saffir-Simpson hurricane wind scale.
-In particular the study estimated that Severe Tropical Cyclones: Nisha - Orama and Oscar of the 1982-83 season had peaked with 1-minute sustained wind speeds of 150 kn and that Anne (1988) had peaked with 1-minute wind speeds of 155 kn.
-They also estimated that Severe Tropical Cyclone Hina had peaked with 1-minute sustained wind speeds of 170 kn, which made it one of the strongest tropical cyclones on record in the Southern Hemisphere.
+Within the study, the authors reanalysed satellite images of several tropical cyclones between 1980 and 2016 using the 1984 Dvorak Technique and found that 18 tropical cyclones had reached Category 5 intensity on the Saffir-Simpson hurricane wind scale.
+In particular the study estimated that Severe Tropical Cyclones: Nisha - Orama and Oscar of the 1982–83 season had peaked with 1-minute sustained wind speeds of 150 kn and that Anne (1988) had peaked with 1-minute wind speeds of 155 kn.
+They also estimated that Severe Tropical Cyclone Hina had peaked with 1-minute sustained wind speeds of 170 kn, which would make it one of the strongest tropical cyclones on record in the Southern Hemisphere.